puppetlabs/puppetserver/documentation/dev_running_from_source.markdown

     dev-tools=> (help)

 You should now have a running server.
-All relevant paths (`$confdir`, `$codedir`, etc.) are configured by default to point to directories underneath `~.puppetlabs`.
+All relevant paths (`$confdir`, `$codedir`, etc.) are configured by default to point to directories underneath `~/.puppetlabs`.
 These should all align with the default values that `puppet` uses (for non-root users).